jemmy512/book-notes/Linux/dpdk.md

 ![](../Images/dpdk/5.4-software-packet-distributor.png)
 * The "Distributor Thread" communicates with the "Worker Threads" using a **cache line swapping** mechanism, passing up to 8 mbuf pointers at a time (one cache line) for each worker.

-The key design for the “Distributor Thread” is the data structure which is exchanged among cores.
+The key design for the "Distributor Thread" is the data structure which is exchanged among cores.
 Inter-core data path is a known bottleneck of scheduling.
 The data structure needs to be cache-friendly because the cores talk with each other through last level cache (LLC).

 ![](../Images/dpdk/5.4-software-distributor-packet-buf-array.png)